vrdeeznuts/od-sideline-cam/README.md

 ## Option 2: Setup With Auto-Clipping
 1. Download `yuki.SIDE.luau` and put it in your `...\Documents\Another-Axiom\A2\Cameras\Behaviors\` folder (same has how you'd normally do it with any other camera script).
-1. Download `Goal Watcher.ps1`.
+1. Download `OD Trigger Watcher.ps1`.
 Put it in a safe folder (I recommend making a new folder and putting it on your desktop).
 1. If you've never used Powershell scripting before:
     1. Click the Windows key -> Type `powershell` -> Click `Run as Administrator` -> Click `Yes` in the admin pop-up.
     1. In the Powershell window that pops up, type `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` -> press `Enter` -> Type `a`, `Enter` if prompted (this allows you to run Powershell scripts, which is used to send the clipping hotkey when goals are scored), and finally close the Powershell terminal. <br>
-    1. Go back to the File Explorer where the `Goal Watcher.ps1` file is located and Right click on the file -> Click Properties.
+    1. Go back to the File Explorer where the `OD Trigger Watcher.ps1` file is located and Right click on the file -> Click Properties.
     1. In the Properties window, Click the `Unblock` checkbox then hit `Apply`.
 Click `OK` to close the window.
 1. (Optional) Set the script up as a desktop shortcut (otherwise you will have to Right Click the file -> Click `Run with Powershell` each time).
     1. Right Click the file -> Click `Send to` -> Click `Desktop (create shortcut)`. <br>
     (If you don't see `Send to` as an option, you might need to click `Show more options` at the bottom first.)
     1. Right Click the shortcut you created -> Click `Properties`.
     1. In the Properties window in the `Target` text box, click the textbox and go to the beginning of the line.
 Add `powershell.exe ` in front of the file path<br>
-    It should now look something like `powershell.exe "C:\Users\username\OneDrive\Desktop\pwsh_scripts\Medal Clipper\Goal Watcher.ps1"`.
+    It should now look something like `powershell.exe "C:\Users\username\OneDrive\Desktop\pwsh_scripts\Medal Clipper\OD Trigger Watcher.ps1"`.
     1. (Optional) Add a Shortcut key.
     1. Click `Apply` -> Click `OK`.
 1. Done.

 Now with the setup complete, you can run the script.
 The first time you run it, it will prompt for the following info:
 - `file path to A2.log`.
 Probably leave this as default (Click `Enter`)
-- `delay`: how many seconds after a goal is scored to "press" your hotkey (default 0; change if you want to wait a few seconds after the goal before clipping)
-- `hotkey`: the specific hotkey string you use for clipping (Default is F8 key).
+- `goalMedalHotkey`: the specific hotkey string you use for clipping (Default is F8 key).
 If you use a different function key, just make sure to put squiggly brackets around it (e.g., `{F6}`, `{F7}`, etc.).
 If you use a keyboard shortcut or macro, here's a helpful list of examples (full list of key->code mappings can be found at [Microsoft System Windows Forms](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.sendkeys?view=windowsdesktop-10.0)):
     - Ctrl:   `^` (example: `^c` for Ctrl+C)
     - Alt:    `%` (example: `%{F4}` for Alt+F4)
     - Shift:  `+` (example: `+a` for Shift+a)